Bari, Italy Port Guide

 Top Things to Do

-• Visit the Basilica di San Nicola, an important pilgrimage site housing the relics of St. Nicholas.
+- Visit the Basilica di San Nicola, an important pilgrimage site with stunning architecture.

-• Explore the Castello Normanno-Svevo, a medieval castle with impressive views and fascinating history.
+- Discover the Castello Normanno-Svevo, a medieval castle offering panoramic views of the city.

 Typical Weather

 Bari enjoys a Mediterranean climate, characterized by hot, dry summers and mild, wet winters.
-The best time to visit is from late spring to early autumn (May to September), while winter months can be chilly and rainy, making them less ideal for outdoor activities.
+The best time to visit is from late spring to early autumn when temperatures are pleasant and outdoor activities abound.
+Winter months can be chilly and rainy, which may limit sightseeing options.

 What to Pack